akai-code/ASE-kangora-wkone/README.md

 #### Overview

-The compiler translates RoboML code into Arduino code, enabling the robot to execute the specified behavior.
+The compilator translates RoboML code into Arduino code, enabling the robot to execute the specified behavior.
-Ce compilateur resoud les problems suisvant :
+This compiler solves the following problems :
-* Reduire la complexité d'expression des programmes en de notre robot car ce language est facilement nanipulabre que le c arduino code.
+* Reduce the complexity of expressing programs for our robot because this language is easily manipulable by humans compared to  c-arduino code
-* Avoir du code c arduino optimisé pour nos robots.
-En effet il n'est pas evident aux non specialistes d'ecrire du code optimisé dans les languages de bas niveaux.
+* Have c-arduino code optimized for our robots.
+Indeed, it is not easy for non-specialists to write optimized code in low-level languages.

 #### Principle of implementation